johnpolakow/Blackbox_Calibration/README.md

 Compile the Calibration Code as outlined earlier.
 Connect a Pi DAQ to be calibrated (DUT Pi), via Ethernet cable, to the Pi inside the Calibration Box.
 Verify the Pi DAQ has an IP Address in the range of:  192.168.123.1 - 192.168.123.254.
 --Do not use the IP Address 192.168.123.7--
 Connect the 4 pieces of test equipment: Yokogawa WT310E, Agilent E3648, HP34401 x2  vi USB

 Start the application with the command:   **./cal**
 Verify the 4 pieces of test equipment are detected correctly.

-At the first menu, select Automatic Calibration.
+At the first menu, select 1.
+Automatic Calibration.
+Just hit the number 1 key and it will start
 ![plot](./md/tests/auto1.png)

 This will automatically run the routines for you.
 The different routines that are run are: